 Freshman and transfer students with more than one year or its equivalent study and fewer than 3 years or their equivalent study in French, Spanish or Chinese are required to take the placement test.
 Students with 3 years or more of study in French or Spanish who want to continue their work in the language must take the placement test to assist in placement.
 Students who have studied other languages in high school should consult with the Modern Language Department directly to continue their work in these languages.
 Faculty in the foreign languages normally conduct informal placement interviews.

 Transfer students and students who have taken the Advanced Placement Test in a foreign language should consult with an academic advisor regarding the credit granted; they should then consult with the Modern Language Department to select appropriate advanced coursework.

 - Sample placement exams are available online.

-- Except for math, all testing is completed in the Academic Services Center, Rhodes Tower West, Room 289.
-See chart for test times.
-The math placement test is offered online for students and is accessible at any time.
+- Except for math, all testing is completed in Rhodes Tower West, Room 215 between 8:00 a.m and 5:00 p.m.
+The math placement test is online and is accessible at any time.
 Students are not required to be on campus to take the math placement exam.

-- All testing is administered on a walk-in basis.
+- All testing is administered by appointment only.

 - A Photo ID is required to take all placement examinations.

-- The Office of Disability Services is available to assist students with special needs during placement testing.
-Call the office at (216) 687-2015 for more information.
+- The Office of Disability Services (ODS) is available to assist students with requests for accomodations on placement tests.
+Call ODS at (216) 687-2015.